 King Shark is the brawler of the bunch but also has a minigun for good measure.
 I'd prefer to take the minigun though, rather than King Shark getting his hands on me and ripping my head off with his teeth.
 Just personal preference.
 As for his movement, King Shark can super jump and then hit the ground with enough force to damage enemies around him in a shockwave.

 Boomerang is in his name, but the Captain also likes a gun or two too.
 Deadshot performs well from afar but Captain Boomerang seems to prefer a shotgun or a pistol in his arsenal.
 Additionally, he has his own teleportation abilities where he can make small aerial jumps by seemingly throwing his boomerang where he intends to go.
-Oh and he's great at beefing with the Justice League.
-Like really good at getting them to fight the team when they're looking for one by recording videos being mean to The Flash.
+Oh, and he's great at beefing with the Justice League.
+Like really good at getting them to fight the Squad by recording videos where he's mean to his nemesis, The Flash.
 That sort of thing.

 The set up for Suicide Squad Kill the Justice League is kind of apparent.
 You're playing as the Squad and you're out to kill the Justice League.
-They've not suddenly become the bad guys, though, they're under the influence of big-bad Brainiac who is controlling their actions.
-From the info we've had so far, we've seen part of the fight against The Flash, but we can expect to encounter other DC characters such as Green Lantern, Wonder Woman, Penguin, Lex Luthor, and Superman.
-Batman's Batmobile has also been spotted in trailers and, given Rocksteady's history, I'm sure he'll pop up somewhere.
+They've not suddenly become the bad guys, though, they're under the influence of big bad Brainiac who is controlling their actions.
+From the info we've had so far, we'll also take on The Flash, Green Lantern, Batman, and maybe Wonder Woman, though it also looks like we'll get to team up with her as perhaps the only member of the Justice League who hasn't been taken over.